alexcis95/VARI3/README.md

 ~~~

 ### If you specify genelist variable
-VARI3 automates the selection and analysis of the most promising SNPs in *all genome* for the search of epistasis *across the gene in genelist file*.
+VARI3 automates the selection and analysis of the most promising SNPs in *all genome* to identify epistasis *across the gene in genelist file*.

 **VARI3 Steps:**